Cyber-Underground/rshell/README.md

 Total: 2 447 lines of code.
 Stats last updated: 9.11.2020 (Out dated as fuck)

+# Name?
+Yeah uhhh changed the name to GOAT RAT cause it sounds more epic than r-shell thought I didn't change file names ahaha
 # Features
 Updated: 24.12.2020
 Not all commands are listed here!